dobkeratops/compiler/README.md

  * Resyntax a significant subset of C++, in the spirit of SPECS;
   * should be possible to non-destructively translate a subset back & forth.
   * allow use with established C++ libraries & sourcebases
+  * self host by translating own source, be mindful of c++ subset used to write this
   * context free grammar

  * graph like/relative module import:
-   * any file in a project can be the root for its own tests
+  * any file in a project should work as the root for its own tests
   * dont need to commit to 'crate roots', change library granularity
+  * relative namespace search (to avoid any absolute root), just warn about ambiguity

  * add alternate parser that can directly read subset of C++ headers ?
      (or adapt a rust community tool for C++ -> rust translation..)

-  * self host by translating own source, be mindful of c++ subset used to write this
+ * compare with other projects ..
+'SugarCpp', .jai etc .. converge on whichever is closer to my ideal..

  * Additional Features inspired by Rust & other languages:
   * 2 way inference